Support Vector Regression Tutorial for Machine Learning

 Introduction to Support Vector Regression (SVR)

-Support Vector Regression (SVR) is a type of machine learning algorithm used for regression analysis.
-The goal of SVR is to find a function that approximates the relationship between the input variables and a continuous target variable, while minimizing the prediction error.
+Support Vector Regression (SVR) is a machine learning algorithm used for regression analysis.
+SVR Model in Machine Learning aims to find a function that approximates the relationship between the input variables and a continuous target variable while minimizing the prediction error.

-Support Vector Regression (SVR) uses the same principle as SVM, but for regression problems.
-Let’s spend a few minutes understanding the idea behind SVR.
+Support Vector Regression (SVR) uses the same principle as SVM but for regression problems.
+Let’s spend a few minutes understanding the idea behind SVR in Machine Learning.

 The Idea Behind Support Vector Regression

-The problem of regression is to find a function that approximates mapping from an input domain to real numbers on the basis of a training sample.
-So let’s now dive deep and understand how SVR works actually.
+The problem of regression is to find a function that approximates mapping from an input domain to real numbers based on a training sample.
+So, let’s dive deep and understand how SVR actually works.

 Consider these two red lines as the decision boundary and the green line as the hyperplane.
-Our objective, when we are moving on with SVR, is to basically consider the points that are within the decision boundary line.
-Our best fit line is the hyperplane that has a maximum number of points.
+When we move on with SVR in Machine Learning, our objective is to consider the points within the decision boundary line.
+Our best fit line is the hyperplane with the maximum number of points.

 The first thing that we’ll understand is what is the decision boundary (the danger red line above!).
 Consider these lines as being at any distance, say ‘a’, from the hyperplane.
 So, these are the lines that we draw at distance ‘+a’ and ‘-a’ from the hyperplane.
 This ‘a’ in the text is basically referred to as epsilon.